 Contact your physician and pharmacist

 If you have multiple sclerosis, chances are you’re taking several prescription medications.
-Some of them aren’t necessarily for MS in particular, but all meds have the potential to cause side effects and negative interactions with other drugs.
+Some of them may not necessarily be for MS in particular, but all meds have the potential to cause side effects and negative interactions with other drugs.

 As always, contact your prescribing physician if you are experiencing strange new thoughts and sensations.
 And don’t forget your friendly neighborhood pharmacist.
 They are the gurus of drug side effects and a valuable resource that is often neglected.

-It’s best to err on the side of caution.
+I think it's best to err on the side of caution.
 Vigilance could literally save your life someday.
-If you’re embarrassed you’ll be judged as being the boy who cried wolf, well, consider it the better alternative to becoming the Wolf Man with a silver bullet as the only remedy to maintain public safety and your own as well.
-If you think I’m being alarmist, recall news stories of tragedies committed by prescription drug-takers who suddenly descended into psychosis.
+If you're embarrassed you'll be judged as being the boy who cried wolf, well, consider it the better alternative to becoming the Wolf Man with a silver bullet as the only remedy to maintain public safety and your own as well.

 Be safe, everybody.